 The 27-inch displays supports 2560 x 1440 and uses a TN panel type for its display.
 That resolution is arguably the new standard for gamers.
 The ASUS ROG Swift can also hit the coveted gaming-grail of 120Hz-144Hz refresh rates on the fly via a simple included button toggle.
 The response time is also an attractively low 1ms.
 NVIDIA has included an exclusive GamePlus onscreen timer/crosshair, 60-120-144Hz refresh rate turbo key and intuitive 5-way OSD navigation joystick.
 The monitor features full ergonomic tilt, swivel, pivot and height adjustment by way of VESA mount capability for ideal positioning.

-The ROG Swift PG278Q 144Hz G-Sync gaming display also features a number of gaming-specific perks.
+The ROG Swift PG278Q 144Hz G-Sync gaming display also features a number of gaming-specific perks, some of which can be found on our list of the 10 best monitor for xbox one x.
 The most interesting of these is the onscreen virtual crosshair.
 The included Gameplus hotkey enables 4-selectable crosshairs that stay fixed to the middle of your screen.
 This is a great for games where crosshairs and iron sights are too faded or hard to discern to be useful.

 Main Attraction: G-Sync, 1440p, 120Hz and 144Hz refresh rates